nautobot/nautobot/nautobot/docs/development/jobs/index.md

 * Packaged as part of an [App](../apps/api/platform-features/jobs.md).
     * Jobs installed this way are part of the App's Python module and can import code from elsewhere in the App or even have dependencies on other packages, if needed, via the standard Python packaging mechanisms.

-In any case, each module holds one or more Jobs (Python classes), each of which serves a specific purpose.
+In any case, each module holds one or more Job classes (Python classes), each of which serves a specific purpose.
 The logic of each job can be split into a number of distinct methods, each of which performs a discrete portion of the overall job logic.

 For example, we can create a module named `devices.py` to hold all of our jobs which pertain to devices in Nautobot.
 Within that module, we might define several jobs.
 Each job is defined as a Python class inheriting from `nautobot.apps.jobs.Job`, which provides the base functionality needed to accept user input and log activity.

 +/- 2.0.0
-    All job classes must now be registered with `nautobot.apps.jobs.register_jobs` on module import.
-For Apps providing jobs, the `register_jobs` method must called from the App's `jobs.py` file/submodule at import time.
+    All job classes that are intended to be runnable must now be registered by a call to `nautobot.apps.jobs.register_jobs()` on module import.
+This allows for a module to, if desired, define "abstract" base Job classes that are defined in code but are not registered (and therefore are not runnable in Nautobot).
 The `register_jobs` method accepts one or more job classes as arguments.

+## Writing Jobs

 !!! warning
     Make sure your Job subclasses inherit from `nautobot.apps.Job` and *not* from `nautobot.extras.models.Job` instead; if you mistakenly inherit from the latter, Django will think you want to define a new database model.